 Bible Study is another matter.
 There are many guides available in bookstores or online that can guide you in methods of study (of which there are several), and details of cultural and historical accuracy that will enhance your understanding.
 You may wish to study alone or with a group, but your activities should change with Bible study.
 If you only study for knowledge you run the risk of becoming “a blind guide for the blind” (Matthew 23:24), knowing more and more about Father, but knowing Him less and less.

 Study should be to develop a taste for the meat of the word, the assignments He will give you to share His word with unbelievers, with “new-born” disciples, and to serve others.
-Like newborn babies, desire the spiritual milk of the word so that you may grow up, and someday teach others (II Peter 2:2).
+Like newborn babies, desire the spiritual milk of the word so that you may grow up, and someday teach others (2 Timothy 2:2).
 Look for Bible reading and study to reveal more about Father to you, but more importantly, allow it to get into your spirit so you know Him better.

 See April 6, 2015 for Part 2.